elliotclowes/learnt.me/Books/"English Food - A People’s History" by Diane Purkiss.md

 ***

-> Reading seventeenth-century recipes, one is struck by how dark people's taste was - dark, slow-cooked meats, especially old meats like [[mutton]], game and offal; rich spicing; heavy [[wine]] and meat-based sauces; relatively few salads or vegetables.
+> Reading seventeenth-century recipes, one is struck by how dark people's taste was - dark, slow-cooked meats, especially old meats like [[Mutton]], game and offal; rich spicing; heavy [[wine]] and meat-based sauces; relatively few salads or vegetables.
 They had a taste for sourness or bitterness, as in the nowadays-none-too-edible tansies they ate, and the frequent use of [[vinegar]].
 Palates were really intense.
 Added to which, they were drinking a lot of very strong ale strong in both senses and also wine that had been spiced and sugared. p51

 ***